Linnovel/Linnovel/README.md

 - 📫 How to reach me **luislinnovel@gmail.com**

-- 📄 Know about my experiences [Im a graphic designer that loves to code.
-Now Im a full frontend developer!](Im a graphic designer that loves to code.
-Now Im a full frontend developer!)
+- 📄 Know about my experiences [Im a web designer that loves to code.
+Now Im a full frontend developer!]

 - ⚡ Fun fact **I like bread with chocolate.
 I know im disgusting :(**